 If you have a lot of products to insert into your StoreHub account, you could use our CSV import template to add your products in one go (instead of adding them one-by-one).
+This article will guide you in how to CSV import your products into the BackOffice!

 We've added support for scanning multiple barcodes of the same product.